FFDA/SourCherry/README.md

 ## SQL databases

 For the same reason (SAF) that prevents file extraction without saving files inside app-specific storage SQL based databases have to be copied to it before opening.
 There will be a performance hit.
 Should be noticeable when opening a SQL database for the first time.

+## Privacy Policy

+Generated privacy policy using https://privacypolicytemplate.net, because it is required for apps published on Google Play Store.

+**Personal note:** I DO NOT collect any data from the users of this app (even crash reports).
+It comes free of charge and as is.

+You can read full privacy policy [here](https://htmlpreview.github.io/?https://github.com/FFDA/ffda.github.storage/blob/main/misc/SourCherry-PrivacyPolicy.html).